mazimpakar/Quotes/README.md

 #### A website that allows the user to add quotes,upvote,downvote using Angular CLI on 29 January 2019

+## Deployment

+Enter the link(https://mazimpakar.github.io/Quotes/ into the url interface and click the prompt.

 ## Link site: https://mazimpakar.github.io/Quotes/

 #### By **Mazimpaka M.Rose**